Cookies on the Gambling Commission website

 Data collection

-The aim was to achieve a sample size of 5,000 completed individual questionnaires per wave.
-To ensure a spread of completions throughout the data collection period, the sample for each wave was divided into 2 batches and issued at equal intervals (with minimal overlap between batches and waves).
+The aim is to achieve a sample size of 5,000 completed individual questionnaires per wave.
+To ensure a spread of completions throughout the data collection period, the sample for each wave is divided into 2 batches and issued at equal intervals (with minimal overlap between batches and waves).

 Questionnaire content and design